ryanbrear/GoShoppingSwiftLibrary/README.md

 }
 ```

-- GoShoppingSwift makes three types available to you: City, Mall, Shop
+- GoShoppingSwift makes three types available to you: `City`, `Mall`, `Shop`
 - Request a list of all cities.
-Returns an array of type City:
+Returns an array of type `City`:
 ```Swift
 let allCities = GoShoppingDataManager().allCities()
 ```